cern-cta/CTA/cmdline/cta-admin.1cta.md

 showqueues (sq)

 :   Show the status of all active queues.
-Requests which are already being serviced by a tape server
+The bottom section shows requests already being serviced by
-    are listed at the bottom.
+    tape servers, which is why the values of some fields are at zero.

 storageclass (sc)